 marking criteria + (CAH02-04-02) adult nursing

-Adult nursing students and marking criteria
+Do adult nursing students understand and trust marking criteria?

 A look at how adult nursing students perceive marking criteria.